levimcclenny/BoolFilter/README.md

 ### Model Selection

-BoolFilter comes with capibilites for Multiple-Model Adaptive Estimation (citation in vignette), in which model selection and parameter estimation is made possible by implementing a bank Boolean Kalman Filters running in parallel.
+BoolFilter comes with capibilites for Multiple-Model Adaptive Estimation (citation in vignette), in which model selection and parameter estimation is made possible by implementing a bank of Boolean Kalman Filters running in parallel.

 ``` r
 data(p53net_DNAdsb1)